zakgr/openbank-api/BankOpenNodeTsApi/OBPNodeTsApi/README.md

- done 9 Create documentation on swagger done 9.2 Clear a git repo for public use as sandbox done 9.3 add script for populate fake data
-9.6 fix create date bug
+ done 9 Create documentation on swagger done 9.2 Clear a git repo for public use as sandbox done 9.3 add script for populate fake data done 9.6 fix create date bug
 9.9 fix required in models better
 10 lock all not public methods